neo0007777/neo0007777/README.md

 ### About

 I design and ship end-to-end AI systems — from retrieval pipelines and vector search to production APIs.
 Currently focused on agentic workflows and dual-LLM architectures (cloud + offline fallback).
-Also an active competitive programmer (Pupil, Codeforces · 200+ problems solved).
+Also an active competitive programmer (Pupil, Codeforces · 200+ problems solved)

 ### Experience